dhruv-ahuja/dhruv-ahuja.github.io/content/posts/tag_based_ci_cd_pipeline.md

 +++
 title = "Tag-Based Python CI/CD Pipeline"
-description = "Setting up a Python CI/CD pipeline using GitHub Actions, triggering on Git Tag Pushes" date = "2024-03-05"
+description = "A guide to setting up a CI/CD pipeline for Python using GitHub Actions, that runs on Git tag pushes.
+Also includes a step to handle CI pipeline failures through a step that allows SSHing into the workflow runner instance." date = "2024-03-05"
 +++